Washington International Horse Show

 The Washington International Horse Show (WIHS) is one of America's most elite horse shows, founded in 1958.
-The took place every October for more than 20 years in the Capital One Arena in downtown Washington, D.C. for two decades.
+The event took place every October for more than 20 years in the Capital One Arena in downtown Washington, D.C. for two decades.
 The 2022 event took place at The Show Place Arena, in neighboring Prince George's County, Maryland.
 The event is highlighted by international level show jumping, top show hunters, and two equitation championships.
 The event is currently ranked as a CSI-5*-W International show jumping event, as well as a USEF Premier Hunter and USEF 6* Jumper show.

 History

 The Washington International Horse Show was founded in 1958 and quickly became a prestigious event for riders of all ages.
 Over the years, many breeds and disciplines participated including Arabians, Cutting, Dressage, Walkers, Quarter Horses and Hunter/Jumper.
 Additionally, the show was featured in the movie The Horse in the Gray Flannel Suit in which scenes were filmed at the show, and premiered in 1968.
 Due to the COVID-19 pandemic the 2020 and 2021 (62nd and 63rd) WIHS was hosted at Tryon International Equestrian Center in Mill Spring, N.C.
 The 2022 event returned to the DC area and was the first one in Prince George's County for more than 20 years when it took place at The Show Place Arena.

 The event has been closely involved with the American presidency over the years, with the Presidential seal being given to the President of the United States Perpetual Cup by President John F. Kennedy in 1961.
 Honorary Chairmen have included First Ladies Jacqueline Kennedy, Lady Bird Johnson, Pat Nixon, Betty Ford, Nancy Reagan, Barbara Bush, and Laura Bush.
 Ambassadors and other notable persons have also been honorary chairmen.